scku208/peegee/README.md

 # peegee
-a pythonic PostgreSQL client based on psycopg2
+A pythonic PostgreSQL client based on psycopg2 suit only for Python3